orion-research/coach/INSTALLATION.md

 (In some installations, you have to use pip3 instead of pip in the above commands.)

+## Secret data
+In order for COACH to access the database, and also to encrypt some data, a file needs to be created that stores this information.
+Since this data is secret, it is not on GitHub, but needs to be created.
+The file should be placed in the COACH/framework/settings directory, and be named root_secret_data.json.
+The contents of the file should look like this:

+	{
+		"neo4j_user_name": "your_neo4j_user_name",
+        	"neo4j_password": "your_neo4j_password",
+		"secret_key": "whatever string of random characters you would like to use for encryption" }

 ## Running COACH
 To start all the services, a small Python script has been created in the COACH folder, that starts all the services.
 It can be ran from inside Eclipse, or from the command line: